pjueon/JetsonGPIO/README.md

 #include <JetsonGPIO.h>
 ```

-All public APIs are declared in namespace "GPIO".
+All public APIs are declared in namespace `GPIO`.
 If you want to make your code shorter, you can use:
 ```cpp
 using namespace GPIO; // optional
 ```